xharaken/john-law-coin/HowToUseWallet.md

 Initially you have zero coins.
 There are two ways to increase your coins from zero:

 1. Contribute to the voting and earn the reward.
-1. Pay ETH and purchase coins using the open market operation.
+1. Pay MATIC and purchase coins using the open market operation.

 When you have coins, there are multiple ways to increase your coins:

 1. Contribute to the voting and earn the reward; the more coins you possess, the more reward you can earn.
-1. Pay ETH and purchase coins using the open market operation.
+1. Pay MATIC and purchase coins using the open market operation.
 1. Purchase and redeem bonds (996 coins become 1000 coins after 12 weeks).

 Once real-world currency exchangers support the JLC <-> USD conversion, you can purchase coins from the currency exchangers.
 You can also increase your coins by performing arbitrage.
 When the exchange rate is 1 JLC = 1.2 USD and you believe that the ACB has the ability of adjusting the exchange rate to 1 JLC = 1.0 USD, you can earn money by selling coins now and buying them back later.
 When the exchange rate is 1 JLC = 0.8 USD and you believe that the ACB has the ability of adjusting the exchange rate to 1 JLC = 1.0 USD, you can earn money by buying coins now and selling them back later.
 You can also perform arbitrage using the open market operation.